Method: Module#const_missing

 Foo::UNDEFINED_CONST #=> :UNDEFINED_CONST: symbol returned

-In the next example when a reference is made to an undefined constant, it attempts to load a file whose name is the lowercase version of the constant (thus class Fred
+In the next example, when a reference is made to an undefined constant,

 def Object.const_missing(name)